johnperry-math/AoC2020/README.md

 references and renames, custom ranges, "for" expressions inside "if" expressions, and some other stuff I can't recollect at the moment.
 If I do, I'll update.

+Day 21: Allergen Assessment

+Identify which ingredients correspond to allergens, and which do not, completed.
+First part asks us to identify the ingredients that do not correspond to allergens; second part asks us to identify the correct correspondence and report them in order of allergen.
+Since the initial data does not narrow all the ingredients down, we have to do a little work to sort that out.
+(Finally!
+Back to a relatively easy puzzle.)

+Here I relied on ordered maps instead of hash maps.
+I also instantiated a generic sorter. "for all" expressions came in useful again.